matryx/nanome-docs/docs/plugins/cryoem.md

 - **BFactor**: Colored according to model BFactor
 - **Chain**: Each chain on the model is given a different color.

-#### Viewport Editor
+#### Map Boxing Options
-We provide the ability to use only show a small subset of the loaded map.
+We provide the ability to use only show a subset of the loaded map.

 There are 3 ways to edit the section of the map rendered.

-1. **Show Full Map**: This will render the entire map
+1. **Show Full Map**: This will render the entire map.
+This is the default load mode, so its useful for resetting after using other boxing methods.
 2. **Box Around Model**: When a model has been added to the Mapgroup, this will only render the map around the model.
 3. **Box Around Selection**: The map will be rendered around selected atoms on the model.
 This is useful around larger models, when you only want to see a small subset.